willkg/blog/posts/mozilla/ditching_elasticutils.rst

   # Elasticsearch that connects to "localhost".
   search = S(BlogMappingType).es(urls=['localhost'])

-  # Look at blog entires created on or after 6/20/2015.
+  # Look at blog entries created on or after 6/20/2015.
   search = search.filter(created__gte=datetime(2015, 6, 20))

-  # Look at blog entires that have titles that match elasticsearch
+  # Look at blog entries that have titles that match elasticsearch
   search = search.query(title__match='elasticsearch')

   # Only show the first 5.